 Norelco Dial A Brew is The Original Chemex Ottomatic.
 In the 70’s Phillips Norelco had a line of coffee maker that was called the Dial A Brew.
 There were varying sizes available, but the 12 cup model is the most infamous today.
-It features a 1500 watt power draw that ensures that the coffee is brewed at the right temperature.
-The Dial a Brew filter basket lets you adjust how strong or weak you want the coffee.
+The 1500 watt of power ensures that the coffee is brewed at the optimal temperature.
+Its Dial a Brew filter basket lets you adjust how strong or weak you want the coffee.

 Norelco Dial A Brew The Original Chemex Ottomatic Quick Summary

 |Categories||Norelco Dial A Brew The Original Chemex Ottomatic|

 |Water Temperature Output||200 Degree Fahrenheit|

 |Thoughts||One of the few coffee maker that outputted water at 200 degree fahrenheight.
 Chemex user love the 12 cup model because it can be used with a 8-Cup chemex.
 Essentially giving you a automatic chemex machine.
 A much cheaper alternative to the ottomatic.|

 |Companion Accessories||Chemex Pour-Over Glass Coffeemaker – Classic Series – 8-Cup|

 There are various factor that accounts for getting the perfect brew.
 Beans needs to be freshly roasted, grinds need to be the right size, the water needs to be at the right temperature and the coffee grind needs to be saturated correctly.
 All these variables will affect how the coffee taste.
 Coffee Afficionado will fight, debate and get angry if somehow these things are off.
 For this reason, making the perfect automatic drip coffee is so difficult.